-Amika Bawa\
+Amika Bawa

-Kartikeya Dwivedi\\
+Kartikeya Dwivedi

-The intention of the Forum is that it becomes a consistent effort and a vanguard of the world order, which is essentially global in nature.
-Precursor to and a consequence of good governance, are imperative for a stable global development architecture.
+The intention of the Forum is that it becomes a consistent effort and a vanguard of the world order. which is essentially global in nature.

+eace and economic prosperity, which are both a precursor to and a consequence of good governance, are imperative for a stable global development architecture.
 These ethos have been captured over time by a number of initiatives such as the South Asia Development and Cooperation Report 2015 in consonance with the 18th SAARC Summit, the Global Forum on Youth, Peace and Security and the Basel Peace Forum.
 These spaces delved into the themes of simultaneous interactions between peace-creating prosperity and prosperity inducing peace, recently reflected on the stages of the Paris Peace Forum (PPF).
 PPF continued with the efforts of earlier processes to bring forth the role of multiple stakeholders in peace-building.